MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

 The first is platform realignment at the top of the industry.
 Meta shut down Workrooms in February 2026.
 Apple Vision Pro pivoted away from enterprise toward consumer spatial computing.
 Two of the largest players repositioned within months of each other, and that compressed the market oxygen available to smaller enterprise specialists.
 MeetInVR cited “key platform providers are strategically re-aligning their enterprise VR initiatives” as a direct factor.

 The second is the gap between pioneering a category and scaling inside it.
-MeetInVR demonstrated that enterprise VR meetings work — that contribution is real.
+MeetInVR demonstrated that enterprise VR meetings work.
+That contribution is real.
 But demonstrating viability and building the infrastructure that enterprise teams actually require are different problems entirely.
 SSO integrations, compliance tooling, IT management, and persistent content pipelines demand sustained investment that a small, focused team could not sustain alone.

 The third is capital flowing toward the next hardware cycle.
 MeetInVR named this directly: an acceleration in AI-enabled glasses and next-generation AR/VR is pulling investment upstream.
 Near-term funding is chasing the next platform, not the current one.